quicwg/load-balancers/draft-ietf-quic-load-balancers.md

-For protocols where 4-tuple load balancing is sufficient, it is straightforward to deliver ICMP packets from the network to the correct server, by reading the IP and transport-layer headers to obtain the 4-tuple.
+For protocols where 4-tuple load balancing is sufficient, it is straightforward to deliver ICMP packets from the network to the correct server, by reading the echoed `IP and transport-layer headers to obtain the 4-tuple.
 When routing is based on connection ID, further measures are required, as most QUIC packets that trigger ICMP responses will only contain a client-generated connection ID that contains no routing information.

 To solve this problem, load balancers MAY maintain a mapping of Client IP and port to server ID based on recently observed packets.